25 Interesting Water Facts You Should Know

 - The freezing point of water lowers as the amount of salt dissolved in at increases.
 With average levels of salt, seawater freezes at -2 °C (28.4 °F).

-- Unsafe water kills 200 children every hour
+- Unsafe water fatally harms almost 200 young people every hour.

 - Collectively, South African women and children walk a daily distance equivalent to 16 trips to the moon and back to fetch water.

-- If the entire world’s water were fit into a 4 liter jug, the fresh water available for us would equal only about one tablespoon
+- If the entire world’s water were fit into a 4 litre jug, the fresh water available for us would equal only about one tablespoon.

 - Drinking too much water can be fatal (known as water intoxication).